DUNE/p3s/README.md

 under development.
 Pardon the dust.

 ## Software dependencies
-The following packages/systems need to be installed on the system(s) where you plan to run p3s:
+The system consists of the server and client components.
+Their software de[endencies (which overlap) are listed below.
+They obviously must be installed before the code can run.

+### p3s server dependencies

 * Python3.5